ÐÓ°ÉÂÛ̳

 Project Title

-Tracing the evolution of “rhetorical political economy” in major political party rhetoric in the UK and USA, 1945-2024: a multi-method comparative conceptual and ideological analysis
+Tracing the evolution of “science” and “technology” in major political party rhetoric in the UK and USA, 1945-2024: an integrative, multi-method comparative conceptual and ideological analysis

 Research Topic